-The pool of underlying items can comprise any items, for example a reference portfolio of assets, the net assets of the entity, or a specified subset of the net assets of the entity, as long as they are clearly identified by the contract.
+Measurement model Changes in fulfilment cash flows (FCFs) due to the changes in financial variables Insurance finance income or expenses GM All changes in discount rates and other financial variables are reported in the statement of comprehensive income The interest expenses on the contractual service margin (CSM) are explicitly accreted using rates at the initial recognition of the contracts VFA CSM is adjusted to reflect the changes in the variable fee, which includes some changes in discount rates and other financial variables The interest expenses are implicit in the changes in the insurer's variable fee entity, or a specified subset of the net assets of the entity as long as they are clearly identified by the contract.
 An entity need not hold the identified pool of underlying items because the measurement of insurance contracts should not depend on what assets the entity holds.
 The underlying items do not need to be a portfolio of financial assets.
 They can comprise items such as the net assets of the entity or a subsidiary within the group that is the reporting entity.

-2. What is the definition of "contract" and "contractual terms" when defining the clearly identified pool of assets?
+What is the definition of "contract" and "contractual terms" when defining the clearly identified pool of assets?